-Canada currently has no active phosphate mines or processing facilities for the purified phosphoric acid (PPA) which is critical for producing lithium iron phosphate (LFP) batteries for electric vehicles and battery storage.
+Canada currently has no active phosphate mines or processing facilities for PPA production critical for LFP batteries for electric vehicles and battery storage.
 LFP is a crucial technology for a low carbon economy.
+Since 2020, Canada has attracted more than $46 billion in investments across the electric vehicle (EV) supply chain and up to $52.5 billion of corresponding support from federal and provincial governments.

 Furthermore, next-generation LFP and lithium manganese iron phosphate (LMFP) cathode chemistries are more energy dense, lower cost, and safer.
 Demand for these chemistries is expected to increase going forward.